terraform-viettelidc/terraform-provider-vcloud/website/docs/d/vm_sizing_policy.html.markdown

 ---
 layout: "vcd"
-page_title: "VMware Cloud Director: vcloud_vm_sizing_policy"
+page_title: "Viettel IDC Cloud: vcloud_vm_sizing_policy"
 sidebar_current: "docs-vcd-datasource-vm-sizing-policy"
 description: |-
-  Provides a VMware Cloud Director VM sizing policy data source.
+  Provides a Viettel IDC Cloud VM sizing policy data source.
 This can be used to read VM sizing policy.
 ---

 # vcd\_vm\_sizing\_policy

-Provides a VMware Cloud Director VM sizing policy data source.
+Provides a Viettel IDC Cloud VM sizing policy data source.
 This can be used to read VM sizing policy.

 Supported in provider *v3.0+* and requires VCD 10.0+